connery-io/connery-sdk/README.md

 audit logs, and other [vital features](#-features).**

-Many AI platforms are gaining momentum on the market — for instance, OpenAI GPTs, LangChain, AI-powered chatbots, and agents.
+Many AI platforms are gaining momentum on the market — for instance, OpenAI GPTs, LangChain, AI-powered chatbots, agents and wearable devices.

 To fully leverage the capabilities of these platforms, it's essential to connect them with the real world:
 SaaS applications, APIs, databases, and so on.

-While APIs provide a fundamental bridge for connectivity, they alone aren't sufficient to connect the real world to AI platforms.
+While APIs provide a fundamental bridge for connectivity, they alone aren't sufficient to connect the real world to the AI platforms.
 The AI platforms require a new type of infrastructure capable of handling plugin-related challenges, such as authorization, secret management, access management, and other vital features, ensuring robust security and control.